 - Huge amounts of electricity for fueling complicated calculations

 - Power that often comes from fossil fuel-generated non-renewable energy sources

-Also noteworthy is that the majority of the most prominent tokens such as BTC, ETH, DOGE, LTC, and so on are predicated on the Proof of Work (PoW) consensus mechanism that is widely considered the most energy-consuming consensus.
+Also noteworthy is that the majority of the most prominent tokens such as BTC, DOGE, and LTC are predicated on the Proof of Work (PoW) consensus mechanism that is widely considered to be the most energy-consuming consensus.

 NFTs and their environmental impact

 NFTs have also ignited debate regarding their environmental impact, mainly due to the substantial energy consumption required by the blockchain technology that underpins them.